Connecticut College News

 Students connect with alumni, faculty and staff over dinner03/9/2010

-Eight dinners, sponsored by the Office of Alumni Relations, were organized to promote community building among Connecticut College alumni, faculty, <br>staff and students.
+Eight dinners, sponsored by the Office of Alumni Relations, were organized to promote community building among Connecticut College alumni, faculty,

 The setting was comfy, the food was delicious and the conversation was lively.